pageflt/freebsd-mkmnfst/README.md

     - vim-tiny
 ```

-At this point, you can either copy the package to your custom repository (preferred), or just distribute it to your machines and install it directly:
+At this point, you can either copy the package to your custom repository (preferred), or just distribute it to your systems and install it directly:

 ```
 $ pkg install ./dep-basic-20180617_01.txz